saturncloud/examples/examples/r-job/README.md

 * **Advanced Settings** -> Start Script - `Rscript setup.R`

 You are now set.
 To run your job manually press the green start button on the resource page of the job.
-You can skip this setup step by using the recipe file `.saturn/saturn.json` included in this example.

 ## Running a Saturn Cloud job as an API